 This photograph is looking from the Unity Chapel cemetery, which is the private cemetery of the Lloyd Jones family.
 Frank Lloyd Wright received permission to bury Mamah Borthwick here.
-Wright’s home, Taliesin, can be seen against the hill.
+You can see Wright’s home, Taliesin, against the hill.

 I wrote that in an email to Taliesin Preservation‘s Programs Director, as well as its Bookstore Manager.

 “I don’t mean big in ‘our’ little Wrightworld.
 I mean big in the real world.”

 It was May 2007 and I had just read about the release of an upcoming book, Loving Frank.
 Written by Nancy Horan, it is a book of historical fiction with Frank Lloyd Wright and Mamah Borthwick as the main characters.

 As August 15 (and the anniversary of Taliesin’s 1914 fire) comes up this weekend, I thought I would write about Loving Frank, and my thoughts on it when it came out.

 My first encounter with tales of this upcoming book included newspaper titles with headlines like this:

 It catches the eye, you can say that.
 That sentence, in the Courier Journal newspaper (Lexington, KY), came from Ballantine publisher Libby McGuire, speaking about Wright and Borthwick’s scandalous love affair that made the national news in 1909-1910… 1911-12… and 1914.

 And everyone at Taliesin (and all Wright sites) totally wants Brad Pitt (fan of architecture that he is) to take notice and come around.

 You’ve seen the photo of Brangelina at Fallingwater, right?